1. Writing a Multi Layer Feedforward Neural Network from Scratch

 First we check if we have more than 0 layers from self.layers

 .
-If we do, then we set prev_layer to last layer of all layers.
-And if the name of prev_layer is not "Input Layer" we will name all hidden layer as "Hidden Layer".
+If we do, then we set prev_layer to the last layer of all layers.
+And if the name of prev_layer is not "Input Layer" we will name all hidden layers as "Hidden Layer".
 And if this layer's number of input is none, we set it to the number of neurons of prev_layer.
-Because any hidden layer will have input as the output of previous layer.
+Because any hidden layer will have input as the output of the previous layer.
 And then we call the set_output_shape

 Finally we make a stack of layers(not the data structure stack but a list) by appending them to a list of layers.